RedisJSON/RedisJSON/docs/docs/developer.md

     Notes on debugging, testing and documentation
 ---

-# Developing RedisJSON
+# Developing Redis JSON

-Developing RedisJSON involves setting up the development environment (which can be either Linux-based or macOS-based), building RedisJSON, running tests and benchmarks, and debugging both the RedisJSON module and its tests.
+Developing Redis JSON involves setting up the development environment (which can be either Linux-based or macOS-based), building JSON, running tests and benchmarks, and debugging both the JSON module and its tests.

 ## Cloning the git repository
-To clone the RedisJSON module and its submodules, run:
+To clone the JSON module and its submodules, run:
 ```sh
 git clone --recursive https://github.com/RedisJSON/RedisJSON.git
 ```